$JPM

 The Bear Case · 1

-Charlie ChangBUILDING19 days ago
+Charlie ChangBUILDING2 months ago

 "JPMorgan’s traditional savings-rate of about 0.01% is so low versus high-yield alternatives (roughly 3–4% APY) that keeping cash there is a negative real-return decision."